 When I think of my childhood, I think first of all the hours I spent playing in the dirt.
-To my childhood self, there was nothing better than upending rocks to look for salamanders, wading into skanky ponds with the hope of nabbing a turtle, or crouching at creek’s edge catching minnows.
+There was nothing better than upending rocks to look for salamanders, wading into skanky ponds with the hope of nabbing a turtle, or crouching at creek’s edge catching minnows.
 I spent hours on end fascinated and grimy.

 At issue now, however, is that while I grew up in an environment where I could explore these wild habitats, more and more kids today are raised in urban or suburban communities without exposure to a broad variety of microbes—essentially, to dirt—which helps us develop optimal immunity.
 Exposure to a lot of different bugs teaches our immune system to discern between the good, the bad, and the harmless.
 Scientists are finding that the result of this loss of exposure is an increased incidence of allergies, asthma, digestive problems, food sensitivities, and other immune-related illnesses.

 Along this same line, in Chinese medicine, what doesn’t make you sick makes you stronger.
 And what makes you sick according to this medicine includes a whole host of lifestyle factors, such as stress, overworking, and eating improperly.
-When it comes to bugs, the harbingers of illness in Chinese medicine include parasites, pathogens, and unclean food.
-Pathogens include the world of microbes, viruses, bacteria, and allergens.
+In Chinese medicine, parasites, unclean food, and pathogens like microbes, viruses, and bacteria may foretell an illness but are not the definitive cause.

 According to Chinese medicine, you are able to resist many of these pathogens when your protective energy (called “wei qi”) is strong.
-Much like immunity, when you are strong and healthy, your protective energy is strong.
+Much like immunity, when you are strong and healthy, your body can fight off invading illnesses.
 When you become run down or stressed, your energy takes a hit, your protective barrier becomes weak, and you get a cold, the flu, allergies, or some other illness.

 - (Petr Bonek/Shutterstock)